DevScoreInc/docs/README.md

     'momentLib': Module to work with dates.
 It is a wrapper over popular Moment module.
 Learn more at https://momentjs.com/docs/
     'stripeLib': Module to work with Stripe API.
 It is a wrapper over Stripe node module. https://github.com/stripe/stripe-node
     'googleAPILib': Module to work with Google API.
 It is a wrapper over Google API node module. https://github.com/googleapis/google-api-nodejs-client
+    'searchLib': Module to use FlexSearch Node module to index and query text.
+Please refer to https://github.com/nextapps-de/flexsearch for more details.
     'awsLib': Module to work with Amazon AWS API.
 It is a wrapper over AWS node SDK. https://aws.amazon.com/sdk-for-node-js/ 'parameters': Parameters that is passed to your script 'eventContext': Event (JSON) object that is passed by the event which triggers this function